 The idea was requested by Mr. James Smith

 Remote Controlled Start/Stop for Pump Motor

-Hi swagatam , I have read a lot of your post and have implemented them several time.
+Hi swagatam , I have read a lot of your post and have successfully implemented them several times.

 Now I want a design for switching my submersible single phase motor on and off via remote control.